Q: Will the Medicare Part B Premium Cost Increase in 2020?

 The Medicare Part B premium cost of $135.50 per month will increase to $144.60 per month in 2020.
 That’s a nearly 7-percent increase if you’re paying the standard premium.

 As always, if your income decreases, your premium may even be reduced.
 Things get a little more complicated if you fall under one of the following special situations:

 Is Your Part B Premium Automatically Deducted from Your Social Security?
 By law, Medicare cannot cause you to receive less in Social Security benefits than you did last year.
 However, Social Security benefits are expected to increase slightly in 2020, and so your increased Social Security payments will likely go towards your Part B premium.

 Are You Receiving Aid to Pay for Part B?
 You’ll have to check with your aid provider if your Medicare Part B premium is paid for with government or non-profit help, but the new year shouldn’t cause a significant change in your benefits.

 Are You Enrolled in Medicare Advantage (Part C)?
-Although each Medicare Advantage plan is different, the government believes that monthly Medicare Advantage premiums will actually decrease by $1.91 per month in 2018!
+Although each Medicare Advantage plan is different, the government believes that monthly Medicare Advantage premiums will drop to $23 per month in 2020.

 Taking the Next Steps

-Even if the it does increase in the future, your Medicare Part B premium is tax-deductible.
+Even if it does increase in the future, your Medicare Part B premium is tax-deductible.